mretegan/crispy/docs/index.rst

 .. include:: ../README.rst
     :end-before: first-marker

-Crispy is written using `Python <https://www.python.org/>`_ and relies on several additional open-source scientific libraries that are part of the Python ecosystem (see :doc:`installation`).
-Crispy runs on all major operating systems, and is free and open-source software.
+Crispy is written using `Python <https://www.python.org/>`_ and relies on several additional open-source scientific libraries that are part of the Python ecosystem.
+The application runs on all major operating systems, and is free and open-source software.
 The current development can be followed on the `Github <https://github.com/mretegan/crispy>`_ page.

 The project is developed at the `European Synchrotron Radiation Facility <http://esrf.eu>`_ by `Marius Retegan <http://marius.retegan.org>`_.